bobibobab/start/README.md

 * **Images** - Applicaiont images on the main.
 * **DB/Login/Comsumtion/Graph** - Input box for login and item.
 The comsumtions represent data pulled from the database.
 * **WebSocket** - The graph of comsuming represent what user spent in a month live.

+## CSS Deliverable

+For this deliverable I properly styled the application into its final appearance.

+* **Header, footer, and main content body**
+* **Navigation elements** - I used hover for the nav bar and dropped the underlines and changed the color for anchor elements.
+* **Responsive to window resizing** - My app looks great on all window sizes and devices
+* **Application elements** - Used flex and grid to look good contrast and whitespace.
+* **Application text content ** - Consistent fonts
+* **Application images ** - I used the background image and logo image, and put the home line on the logo image.